microsoft/hands-on-lab-github-copilot/docs/workshop.md

 ---

-# Creating a New Sample Spring Boot Application
+# App setup

 In this section, we will create a sample Java project for testing GitHub Copilot in subsequent chapters.
 If you already have an existing Java project, feel free to skip this chapter and use your own project instead.

-## Creating a Spring Boot Application
+## Creating a Spring Boot Sample Application

 <details>
 <summary>Windows</summary>